 All tournaments will have a registration deadline as posted in the tournament registration.
 There may be a late fee applied for late registration as posted and cancelation fees may apply if the player cancels the registration.
 A cut-off date for canceling your registration is assigned to each tournament, please review this information carefully for the tournament you are registering for.
 See individual tournament information and be familiar with the cancelation and late registration dates and fees.

 There will be many FootGolf events as the sport continues to grow, but there is only one AFGL Tour.

-If you currently live in the United States, you can register to become an AFGL TOUR PLAYER 2020 and compete in the premier league of FootGolf in the U.S. for ranking points.
+If you currently live in the United States, you can register to become an AFGL TOUR PLAYER and compete in the major league of FootGolf in the U.S. for ranking points.

 All Categories are specified on this page.

 The AFGL reserves the right of admission and can deny, revoke, or cancel the affiliation/membership of any player who has been found to commit a serious violation of the Player Code of Conduct or has shown previous derogatory actions against the AFGL, it's members, or sponsors.